Your Medicare Part D Initial Enrollment Period (IEP) is a seven (7) month window of time that starts three months

 your Medicare eligibility month (or 65th birthday month), plus

-the month of your 65th birthday, and continues for three months
+the month of your Medicare-eligibility month (65th birthday month), and continues for three months

 your birthday or Medicare eligibility month.

-For example, if you will turn 65 on February 10th, your "Initial Enrollment Period" starts on November 1st (3 months before your birthday month) and continues through May 31st (3 months
+, if you turn 65 on February 10th, your birthday month is February, and your "Initial Enrollment Period" starts on November 1st (3 months before your birthday month) and continues through May 31st (3 months

 You can use this same 7-month Initial